HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 This topic provides information about syncing WebDAV based theme files from local-to-server and server-to-local in real time.
 It watches the file system for changes in the background.

-!!! note
+!!! notes
-    We recommend using the node version of DXClient while working with livesync.
+    - We recommend using the node version of DXClient while working with livesync.

-!!! note "Livesync now supported in DX Environment Setups"
-    Starting from CF214, Livesync is now supported in scaled DX environment setups.
+    - Starting from CF214, Livesync is now supported in scaled DX environment setups.

 ## LiveSync Push Theme